 1:1s are a key aspect of any real managers toolkit, in terms of gathering an understanding about the day to day activities of staff and getting the inside track on your people.
 If executed well, they are reinforcing, collaborative sessions, where a manager and direct report can openly engage in dialogue about their respective roles, the obstacles they meet and often their lives.
 We spend a lot of time with the people we work with, understanding and getting along is a necessity.
 These meetings are a fertile situation in which to assess staff.

 Not every business has the processes, policies or management acumen (let alone the opportunity) to navigate the multithreaded challenges of managing individuals on a large scale.
 But on a spectrum of attributes, it is quite clear how the “bell curve” advocates want to assess people.

 - Goals and Objectives

 In summary, are your people skilled enough, and able to use those skills well enough, to achieve what you want them to achieve?
-These questions assume that the business in question know what they want to do in the first place, which is out of scope for this document.
+These questions assume that the business in question know what they want to do in the first place of course…

 Whilst I DO believe these attributes are hugely important, they are just an aspect of what rounds out a person when it comes to them contributing at work.